-SUBJECT PROPOSED RULE CURRENT RULE COMMENTS specified in the schedule above, session basis, and the but in any event the hearing aggregate for each hearing session fee shall not be less than session may equal but shall not \$50 or more than \$1,200 for each exceed the amount of the hearing session. largest initial hearing deposit deposited by any party, except (3) If there is more than one in a case where claims have claim in a proceeding, the amount been joined subsequent to filing of hearing session fees will be in which case hearing session based on the largest claim in the fees shall be computed as proceeding.
+SUBJECT PROPOSED RULE CURRENT RULE COMMENTS - specified in the schedule above, session basis, and the but in any event the hearing aggregate for each hearing session fee shall not be less than session may equal but shall not \$50 or more than \$1,200 for each exceed the amount of the hearing session. largest initial hearing deposit deposited by any party, except (3) If there is more than one in a case where claims have claim in a proceeding, the amount been joined subsequent to filing of hearing session fees will be in which case hearing session based on the largest claim in the fees shall be computed as proceeding.
 If any claims are provided in paragraph (d).
 The joined or combined under Rules arbitrator(s) may determine in 13312, 13313, or 13314, the the award that a party shall amount of those claims will be reimburse to another party any aggregated and they will be treated non-refundable filing fee it has as one claim for purposes of this paid.
-If a customer is assessed paragraph. forum fees in connection with an industry claim, forum fees (b) Payment of Hearing Session assessed against the customer Fees shall be based on the hearing deposit required under the (1) The panel may assess the industry claims schedule for the hearing session fees in the award, amount awarded to industry or may require the parties to pay parties to be paid by the hearing session fees during the customer and not based on the course of the arbitration.
+If a customer is assessed paragraph. forum fees in connection with an industry claim, forum fees (b) Payment of Hearing Session assessed against the customer Fees shall be based on the hearing deposit required under the (1) The panel may assess the industry claims schedule for the hearing session fees in the award, amount awarded to industry or may require the parties to pay parties to be paid by the customer and not based on the hearing session fees during the course of the arbitration.
 The total size of the industry claim.
-No amount that the panel may require fees shall be assessed against the parties to pay for each hearing a customer in connection with session during the course of an an industry claim that is arbitration may not exceed the total dismissed; however, in cases amount chargeable to the parties where there is also a customer for each hearing session under the claim, the customer may be
+No amount that the panel may require fees shall be assessed against a customer in connection with the parties to pay for each hearing session during the course of an an industry claim that is arbitration may not exceed the total dismissed; however, in cases amount chargeable to the parties where there is also a customer for each hearing session under the claim, the customer may be าง ธองการออกการออกการเป็นไปยา แก่ย ciain, the customer may be